Bruno Blum: 2020s

 Blum also translated bluesman Robert Johnson's award-winning biography Up Jumped the Devil in 2020.
 He published two vegan humor, cartoon books, showing once again an ability to deal with entirely different subjects.
 On a different note, his major history book of 2021 Les Musiques des Caraïbes echoes his fine African-American cults-inspired Culte album, which was recorded in several African countries, Yemen, Jamaica and France.
 A Caribbean music anthology also entitled Les Musiques des Caraïbes was awarded a Prix de l'Académie Charles Cros in 2021.

 A new album entitled Le Cœur à gauche, le fric à droite (partially recorded in Jamaica on the Marilou Reggae sessions with Horsemouth Wallace and Flabba Holt) was released on bandcamp.com.
 It includes music recorded with Coxsone Dodd, Flabba Holt, Sticky, Chico Chin and Horsemouth Wallace, The Wailers and Sly & Robbie in Jamaica, and Manu Dibango's musicians in Cameroon as well as some French musicians in Paris.

 The covid crisis inspired Blum to publish a humorous cartoon book in which he condemns a totalitarian, downward slide that has also led him to move to the countryside in the South West of France where he formed an acoustic trio, Bruno Blum et ses Amis (upright bass and percussion, acoustic guitar) playing his own French songs.

 In 2023 Blum was sued by the French Hunters National Federation president Willy Schraen for a caricature published in his satirical cartoon book Humour Végane Extrémiste, resulting in a trial won by the artist.

+A new CD Les Moustiques contains a hilarious, light song about mosquitoes.